AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

        B := B + 2;
     end Main;

-Using the same procedure as before, we get the following expanded code:
+Starting with the same procedure as before, we get the following expanded code:

 .. code-block:: none

     Source recreated from tree for Main (body)
     ------------------------------------------

     procedure main is
        [type main__TintB is new integer]